s3724447/PP1-baxter/README.md

 Point your browser on the simulation host, substituting HOSTNAME: http://HOSTNAME:8080/vnc_auto.html

-Graphical display:
+To view output:

-Point your browser at HOSTNAME:8080
+Point your browser at HOSTNAME:8080 (for novnc) or HOSTNAME:8081 (for display2)

-Simulator never appears (with XCB errors on console): try moving the Baxter window, closing your browser, rerunning the simulator

-Navigation:

-Setup (once only):

-cd ~/navigation_ws ; ./setup

-Run:

-~/rosie/navstart

-Rviz (navigation/debugging):
+Rviz:

-To see an rviz window (for debugging), type:
+To see an rviz window (for debug info), type

-Using rviz requires reading some documentation.
+DISPLAY=novnc:0 rviz

+or

+DISPLAY=display2:0 rviz

+Refer to documentation for rviz.
 The Displays pane on the left hand side has an "Add" button which is just out of view off the bottom of the screen.
 You can drag to detach the Displays pane and move it somewhere more convenient.

 Press the Add button and explore adding different displays.
 The key ones are "Map" (by topic) and "Robot model" (by display type).
 Once these two are added you can also click on "2D Nav Goal", then click on the map to position an arrow for the desired location of the robot.
 Amusingly, since the map provided is of the actual VXLab, but does not match the simulated environment, Rosie does a plausible job at navigating to a given position, but does not succeed.

-Design:
+Troubleshooting and notes:

+- Refer to documentation for Gazebo and the various ROS components

+- To attach to the main container, do "docker exec -it vxlab-rosie bash"

+- The simulation never appears (with XCB errors on console): try running "gzclient" from the vxlab-rosie container

-The navigation branch mounts configuration scripts as a docker volume under "~/rosie".
+- Several containers mount a docker volume under "~/rosie".
 Thus, changes to this directory are persistent and cause changes to the directory with the same name on the container host.
 Be careful!
 Take backups!

-Mapping:

-Use

-./mapping-start

-To start the mapping process.
-(In gazebo, add a map with topic "/map" to see what has been mapped.)
-In a separate docker bash shell, start a keyboard-based controller for the mobilty base using

-./controlstart

-Instructions are shown on standard output.
-To generate a coherent map, use strafe commands only, no rotation.
-With the current configuration for the mapping component (hector_slam), rotation breaks the SLAM tracking so maps are incoherent.
-Finally use

-./savemap

-to save the map